-When you light the fire, you will want the vents fully open and in most cases the door ajar slightly.
+When you light the fire, you will want the vent fully open and in most cases the door ajar slightly.
 However, this will depend on how well the chimney is drawing.
-When the fire is established to some degree the door can be closed and the Air wash / tertiary vent slowly closed off.
-You can then further control the fire with the secondary air control, slowly closing it down.
+When the fire is established to some degree the door can be closed and the vent gradually closed.
 If you close the vent down too early before the fire is established, it could go out and/or increase smoke output.
 When the stove is burning hot and is well established you can turn the fire right down.
 If done at the right time and with the right fuel, it will die right back and gently burn away for a long time.
-(If the Defra stops are in place, the fire will not close down as much.
-The key aim of a Defra stove is to reduce smoke output.
-Generally speaking, a stove that fully closes off will produce more smoke.)